 Why do we have jobs?
-Jobs provide us with a bundle of many things, which is why they’ve been such a powerful:
+Jobs provide us with a bundle of many things, which is why they’ve been around for so long:

 - Predictable cashflow: cover lifestyle costs, plan for the future

-- Benefits: 401k retirement accounts, health and life insurance, paid time off, access to new capital such as mortgages, travel
+- Benefits: 401k retirement accounts, health and life insurance, paid time off, access to new capital such as mortgages

 - Purpose: creative outlet, sense of accomplishment, contribution towards something bigger than yourself

-- Identity: personal and company brand, access to opportunities that would not otherwise be attainable
+- Identity: personal and company branding, access to opportunities and people that would not otherwise be attainable

 - Social Interaction: friendships, human contact, collaborating with others towards a shared purpose